The Dark Knight (2008)

 - As Batman is fighting the Joker and his henchmen, the Joker has a hidden knife blade in the toe of his shoe witch he uses to kick Batman in the rib the scene.
 This then cuts to Batman shouting in pain before throwing the Joker to the floor.

 - Frequent and prolonged scenes of violence throughout.
-To barely scratch the surface, there are multiple shootings, stabbings, fistfights, explosions, bombings, and burnings.
+There are multiple shootings, stabbings, fistfights, explosions, bombings, and burnings.
 However the violence is only of a moderate quality and never bloody or gory.

 - The Joker slams a pencil into a man's eye brutally.
 No blood or gore shown.